This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 - Local book bindery (Grimm Book Bindery, Mc Ginn Bindery, etc.)

-Once you have met your degree requirements, you may choose to attend a fall or spring commencement ceremony.
+Once you have met your degree requirements, you may choose to attend a commencement ceremony.
 Commencement occurs in May and December each year and is coordinated by the Office of the Chancellor.
 There is no summer commencement ceremony.
 If you plan to graduate in August, you may attend either the May or the December ceremony.
 If you want your name to be printed in the commencement program, you must apply to graduate through your MyUW Student Center by the deadline each semester in addition to contacting your major program to request a degree warrant from the Graduate School.
-For Master’s students, the deadline to request your warrant can be found in the Degree Deadlines.
+The deadline to request your warrant can be found in the Degree Deadlines, below.
 You may attend the commencement ceremony even if your name is not included in the commencement program.
+Academic attire is required to participate in the commencement ceremony.
+Attire can be purchase or rented from the University Book Store.
+Your school/college or program may also have its own commencement activities.

 Doctoral degree deadlines